 — John 12:35

 It is helpful in your struggle against temptations to seek out the company of people more virtuous than yourself, or to recall and read the teachings of wise people who have lived before you.
 The one who battles his own evil thoughts is a true warrior.
 This is a holy struggle and it brings you closer to God.
 The happiness and tranquility of your life depends on its success.
 Always remember the following two points in time: one is the present, when, yielding to temptation, you will indulge in sensual pleasures, and the other, when, having sated your desires, you will repent and reproach yourself.
-Consider also the pleasure you will experience if you refrain.
-And remember that it will be difficult to refrain if you had already overstepped once.
+Consider also the pleasure you will experience if you restrain yourself.
+And remember that it will be difficult to restrain yourself if you had already overstepped once.
 But if you keep yielding to your vices and keep convincing yourself that you will defeat them tomorrow, and tomorrow say the same thing, then by doing this you will make yourself so weak that in future you will even stop noticing your faults, and, even if you do notice them, you will always have a ready excuse for your every vice.

 — Epictetus